dotnet/runtime/src/clr/Documentation/botr/exceptions.md

 COMPlusThrowInvalidCastException(thFrom, thTo)
 ----------------------------------------------

-Given type handles to from and to types of the attempted cast, the helper creates the a nicely formatted exception message.
+Given type handles to from and to types of the attempted cast, the helper creates a nicely formatted exception message.

 EX_THROW
 --------